In this Q&A I used Andrew Brokos' method to put opponents on ranges in two hands of poker, one cash and the other MTT.

 Thanks also for clicking through my site to purchase PT4, it really does help me a lot.
 I sent Ingamar the requested HUD's right away, and hopefully they're already being put to use!

-Give PokerTracker 4 a chance by getting the 30 Day Free Trial through the link below, or even better, just make the purchase now.
-There’s no better way to spend $99.99 in the poker world.
-Just send me a screenshot of your purchase confirmation and I’ll take care of you with one of my personal HUD’s.
+Give PokerTracker 4 a chance by getting the 14-Day Free Trial here.
+There's no better poker tracking software available.
+Just send me a screenshot of your purchase confirmation and I'll take care of you with one of my personal HUD's.

 Here’s my challenge to you for this episode: If you don’t already have a way to classify ranges and to narrow down what your opp’s have street by street, start using Andrew Brokos’ Monster/Marginal/Draw-Air classifications.
 Start by putting them on a likely pre-flop range, then as the hand progresses, narrow their range analyzing their choices.
 I’m finding it very useful and I’m sure you will as well.